codeofandrin/exifoo-website/README.md

 ---

-The website of exifoo, a tool to keep your photos organized by adding the date and time of capture to the filename.
+The website of exifoo, a tool to keep your photos and videos organized by adding the date and time of capture to the filename.

 Built with Next.js, TypeScript, and TailwindCSS.